Mother (the Seven)

 A Clash of Kings

-Catelyn Stark prays in a nameless village’s sept.
+Catelyn Stark prays in a nameless village's sept.
 The sept is modest and has no statues of the Seven, only rough charcoal drawings to represent them.
-A crack runs down through the Mother’s left eye.
+A crack runs down through the Mother's left eye.
 It makes her look as if she were crying.
-Catelyn knelt before the Mother and prayed, “My lady, look down on this battle with a mother’s eyes.
-They are all sons, every one.
-Spare them if you can, and spare my own sons as well.
-Watch over Robb and Bran and Rickon.
-Would that I were with them.”
+Catelyn sees her own mother's face in the face of the Mother, as well as her sister Lysa and Cersei Lannister.

-Upon entering the sept of Maegor's Holdfast, on the eve of battle Sansa Stark sees that the Mother’s altar is swimming in candlelight.
-Sansa visits each of the Seven in turn, lighting a candle at each altar.
-She prays to the Mother for Sandor Clegane He is no true knight but he saved me all the same, she tells the Mother.
-Save him if you can, and gentle the rage inside him.
+Upon entering the sept of Maegor's Holdfast, on the eve of the Battle of the Blackwater, Sansa Stark sees that the Mother's altar is swimming in candlelight.
+Sansa visits each of the Seven in turn, lighting a candle at each altar, then sings the Mother's Hymn with the people in the sept.
+She silently prays to the Mother for Sandor Clegane:

 A Storm of Swords

-After being taken captive by the Brave Companions Jaime and Brienne are taken to Vargo Hoat who is sacking a small sept with some of his men.
+After being taken captive by the Brave Companions, Jaime Lannister and Brienne of Tarth are taken to Vargo Hoat who is sacking a small sept with some of his men.
 The sellswords have dragged the sept's carved wooden gods outside.
 Jaime sees Zollo sitting on the Mother's chest prying out her chalcedony eyes with the point of his knife.

 A Feast for Crows